Cork and Knife

 It’s not just barbecued meat that benefits from being cooked low and slow — it can also be a fantastic approach for tender, ultra-silky fish too.
 The way we cook salmon most often is to marinade it in a miso sauce, and sear it in a hot pan, infusing the flesh with flavor while creating a delightfully crispy skin.
 But there’s more than one way to cook a fish, and here we’re taking almost the opposite approach.
 A very low oven temperature not only turns the salmon meltingly tender, it’s also much simpler to cook (and harder to over-cook).

-We served it with big pearls of Israeli couscous, just to continue the Middle Eastern theme.
+We served the pomegranate glaze salmon with big pearls of Israeli couscous, just to continue the Middle Eastern theme.
 It was delicious topped with the sweet vegetables and silky salmon, and drizzled with a little lemony olive oil from the bottom of the pan.
 A few fennel fronds add an herbal freshness, along with a beautiful hit of bright green.
 Now we’ve gained an appreciation for a pomegranate glaze, we’ll be making it a lot more, and we’re keen to see what else we can use the molasses for.

 What’s your never-used (or surprise) pantry ingredient?
 Let us know in the comments!